 Each important place on the island will have its own music theme, so that you can just listen and recognise where you are without having to actually watch the game!
 We believe music is a big part of any game, so it is important that it sounds as well as it looks. :3

-There will be over 60 NPCs to talk to, and lots of objects to interact with, meaning there are plenty of things to do, and hopefully this will make your play time a last a little longer should you choose to interact with everything.
+There are over 60 NPCs to talk to, and lots of objects to interact with, meaning there are plenty of things to do, and hopefully this will make your play time a last a little longer should you choose to interact with everything.

 You can probably tell already, but for the art style we have drawn some inspiration from Wind Waker, although lower poly.
 We want this game to look bright and cartoony, where anything can, and will, happen. :3

 Some people have been asking what kind of puzzles this game will have.
 As every puzzle will be part of the process to finish an episode, they will need to be completed in certain orders, meaning that you unlock new puzzles as you complete old ones in long chains branching in several directions at once.
 Some parts, like in older adventure games, will have a bit more of a non-linear approach where you can decide which puzzle to solve first as part of the bigger puzzle.
 Any puzzle can be a part of a larger puzzle and branch in towards the final goal.
 Some puzzles are dependent on the time of day.
 The day and night cycle pass at a decent pace so don't worry if you should miss an opportunity.
 You will also have a watch you can use to speed up time to get to the point of day you need to be at in order to get access to a certain puzzle!
 Trippy.